mharoruiz/viz_stories/README.md

-# viz_stories
+## viz_stories
-This repository contains the material for my visualisations portfolio, which includes some of the data-drive stories I have been working on lately.

-The portfolio can be accessed through the following link; https://cookeddata.shinyapps.io/VisualStories/
+This repository contains the material for different data projects I carried out and compilled into an interactive website, which can be accessed via https://cookeddata.shinyapps.io/VisualStories/